-If none of the above options are feasible and if retirement home level does not appear to provide adequate care, you may require a long-term care home.
-Long-term care homes (formerly called Nursing Homes) are licensed, regulated and funded by the Ministry of Health and Long-Term Care (MOHLTC).
+If retirement home level does not appear to provide adequate care, you/your loved one may require a long-term care home.
+Long-term care homes (formerly called Nursing Homes) are licenced, regulated and funded by the Ministry of Health and Long-Term Care (MOHLTC).
 Eligibility for placement in long-term care is determined by your local CCAC.
 Long-term care homes provide 24-hour/day supervision and/or assistance with personal care, eating, bathing, medications, and medical/nursing needs for medically stable individuals in a secure, supervised environment.
 They tend to offer more care than is usually available in a seniors building, retirement residence and even most assisted living settings and are able manage special needs such as dementia.
 Standard room furnishings are provided, as are linens, meals, laundry services, hygiene and medical supplies.
 Availability of private, semi-private or basic accommodation varies from home to home and depends on when the home was built and renovated.

 If both spouses are receiving OAS, an application for Involuntary Separation can be made through the Income Securities Program of Human Resources Development Canada, which would effectively give each of them the benefit of receiving pensions – including Old Age Security (OAS), Guaranteed Income Supplement (GIS) & Guaranteed Annual Income System (GAINS) as if they were single individuals.

 All nursing home applications are submitted to and through local Community Care Access Centres.
 There is no application fee.
-You must be over 18, have a valid Ontario Health Card and have care needs (eligibility criteria is set by the Ministry) that can be met in a long-term care home in order to be eligible for placement in one(2).
+You must be over 18, have a valid Ontario Health Card and have care needs (eligibility criteria is set by the Ministry) that can be met in a long-term care home in order to be eligible for placement in one.
 Most long-term care homes have waiting lists and you may have to wait for an available bed in your chosen residence(s), depending on bed availability, length of waiting list, level of care required and other factors.

 For those who do not require permanent accommodation in a long-term care home, short stay respite and convalescent care is available.
 Application for any of these programs is managed by CCAC.
 Short stay respite is designed to provide relief for your caregiver.
 The maximum length of stay is 60 days at a time, up to a total of 90 days in a calendar year.
 Short stay convalescent care provides supportive and restorative services for people who are recovering from an illness or injury in hospital or in the community.
 The maximum length of stay is up to a total of 90 days in a calendar year.

 If you are looking at placement for a couple who may require different levels of care, it may be best to look at residences which will accommodate both or are connected to alternate homes offering different levels of care.
 Even if both people are currently at the same level, you may want to explore residences that would continue to manage both of them, if one’s health declines before the others’.